Construction Activities

 Please sign up for construction updates to make sure you are receiving up-to-date information about the Site C project.

-Construction of Site C is taking place over many years and in various locations.
+Construction of Site C takes place over many years and in various locations.
 To better explain Site C construction, we've organized activities by the following six categories: Dam Site Area, Roads & Highways, Peace River/Reservoir Area, Transmission Lines, Hudson's Hope Shoreline Protection, and the Production & Transport of Materials.

 Our principles for Site C construction